 I had to consciously decide to keep going, even when I saw no apparent result because kids brains work even without any apparent outward signs.

-I waited about 3 years with my first child when she was first proving to me that she could actually speak her second language.
+As I mentioned earlier, I waited about 3 years with my first child when she first showed me that she could actually speak her second language.

 I knew long ago that she understood, because she always talked to me and responded to what I said, but always in English.